 The myth of Buttercup Dickerson … click here.

-And, here’s The Virginia-Born Baseball Project, where Editor/Husband and I foolishly decide to visit more than 100 locations in Virginia, the birthplaces of every major league baseball player … start here.
-(Spoiler Alert: It’s going to take us forever.)
+And, the Virginia-Born Baseball Project, where Editor/Husband and I foolishly decide to visit more than 100 locations in Virginia, to pay our respects to the Virginia birthplaces of every major league baseball player … start here.
+(Spoiler Alert: It seemed like a good idea at the time, but covid has slowed our wandering waaaaay down.
+Like a slow, rambling, extra-inning game, it’s going to take awhile.)

-If you’re interested in straight-up Yoga talk (or want to stop by my Yoga studio in Orange, Virginia), visit www.peacefulhands.com
+Want to stop by my Yoga studio in Orange, Virginia?
+Visit www.peacefulhands.com

 Leave thoughts here or email me at firstname.lastname@example.org

 You seem nice.
-I hope you’ll follow along.
+I hope you’ll hang around.
 An email sign-up is at the bottom of this page and on the homepage.